usmanmusa1920/flask-unity/README.md

 pip install --upgrade sakyum
 ```

-## Create your first flask project using sakyum
+## Create flask project using sakyum

 After the installation paste the following command on your termianl